OBDS-Training/Help/content/en/docs/linux/configuration/bashrc/index.md

 ### Aliases

+The next chunk of code uses the `alias` command to create aliases.
-Within that `if` block, the following chunk of code creates aliases, essentially shortcuts that condense arbitrarily complex (sequences of) commands accessible as single-word keywords.
+Aliases are essentially shortcuts that condense arbitrarily complex (sequences of) commands as single-word keywords, reducing keystrokes and improving speed and efficiency.

+While the `alias` command can be used to define shortcuts interactively in the Bash session, aliases are most commonly defined in the `~/.bashrc` file, to make them available as soon as users open a new shell.

 In this example: